MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 - Zone-redundant services replicate your applications and data across Availability Zones to protect from single points of failure.

-- With Availability Zones, Azure offers an SLA of 99.99 percent VM uptime.
+- With Availability Zones, Azure offers an SLA of 99.99-percent VM uptime.

     ![Diagram of Availability Zones within an Azure region.](./media/migrate-best-practices-networking/availability-zone.png)